ingelsten/ict2assign/README.md

 ### Views/Pages.

-[ For each view in your app, show a screenshot and caption - only new/modified ones in the case of the Movies Fan app.
-If necessary, use multiple screenshots to cover a view's full capability.

-e.g.
->Lists movies from the Discover endpoint.
-Filtering on title and genre attributes is supported.
+Lists toprated movies from the Discover endpoint.
+Filtering on genre attributes is supported.

-![][d1]

-![][d2]
+![][toprated]

+Lists toprated TV Series from the Discover endpoint.
+Filtering on genre attributes is supported.
+![][tvseries]

+Lists toprated Actors from the Discover endpoint.
+F
+![][actors]

+Shows detailed information on a specific TV-series
+![][tvdetail]

->Shows detailed information on a specific movie
+Shows detailed information on a specific actor

-![][detail]
+![][actordetail]

 ### Component catalogue.

-[ Use the Storybook UI to highlight the new components for which you developed stories.] e.g.
+Highlighted in yellow of Storybook cards

 ![][stories]